 This is a collection of yearbooks which track the institution through five different name changes from 1905 to 1982.
 The yearbooks include photographs of students, class officers, faculty, Board of Education/Trustees, athletics, clubs, organizations and advertisements from local businesses.
 The Weber Stake Academy and Weber Academy yearbooks comprise the years 1905 to 1918, with a collection of yearbooks from Weber Normal College which consists of the years 1919 to 1923.
 In 1924 the name changed to Weber College which includes the years 1924 to 1963.
 However, the yearbook publication ceased 1932-34; 1943-46 and the 1950-53 editions are Scribulus-Acorn publications, which are a condensed version of the yearbook.
 The final Weber State College yearbooks comprise the years 1964 to 1982, in which publication ceased 1973; 1975-81, with 1982 being the last publication of the Acorn.

-Weber's first newspaper was called the Weber Herald and it ran from 1917 to 1935.
+Weber's first newspaper type publication was called The Acorn and it ran from 1904 - 1916.
+The Acorn combined both newspaper reporting and literary writings.
+In 1916 they decided to split the two to give each area more experience.
+The Weber Herald ran from 1917 to 1935.
 The current student newspaper, the Signpost, first appeared on September 29, 1937.
 For two years prior to that time, campus news was disseminated via announcements posted on a bulletin board known as the "Signpost".
 As a result, the masthead of the first issue of the paper itself featured a rudimentary wooden sign with the title spelled out in rustic-looking letters.
 Over the years the paper has been published continuously, though the look, size and style has changed several times.